precisely/gene-panel-curation/genes/TRPM3.md

     Your TRPM3 gene has an unknown variant.

-    # What is the effect of this variant?

-    The effect is unknown.

     # How common is this genotype in the general population?

     <piechart percentage= />